ROCnReg: An R Package for Receiver Operating Characteristic Curve Inference with and without Covariate Information: Package presentation and illustration

 Coming back to the \code{pooledROC.dpm} function, through \code{marker} the user specifies the name of the variable containing the test results; in our case, these are the values of the BMI.
 The name of the variable that distinguishes diseased (two or more CVD risk factors, $D$) from nondiseased individuals (none or one CVD risk factor, $\bar{D}$) is represented by the argument \code{group}, and the value codifying nondiseased individuals in \code{group} is specified by \code{tag.h}.
 The \code{data} argument is a data frame containing the data and all needed variables.
-Setting \code{standardise = TRUE} (the default) will standardise (i.e., subtract the mean and divide by the standard deviation) the test outcomes, which may help improving the MCMC mixing.
-The set of FPFs at which to estimate the pooled ROC curve is specified in the argument \code{p}.
-The LPML, WAIC and the DIC are computed by setting, respectively, the arguments \code{compute.lpml}, \code{compute.WAIC}, and \code{compute.DIC} to \code{TRUE}.
+Setting \code{standardise = TRUE} (the default) will standardise (i.e., subtract the mean and divide by the standard deviation) the test outcomes.
+The set of FPFs at which to estimate the pooled ROC curve is specified in the argument \code{p}, and argument \code{ci.level} allows specifying the level for the credible intervals (by default: $0.95$).
+The LPML, WAIC, and DIC are computed by setting, respectively, the arguments \code{compute.lpml}, \code{compute.WAIC}, and \code{compute.DIC} to \code{TRUE}.
 Argument \code{pauc} is an (optional) list of values to replace the default values returned by the function \code{pauccontrol}.
 Here, we ask for the pAUC to be computed, with focus on restricted FPFs and upper bound $u_1 = 0.1$.
 Similarly, the argument \code{density} is an (optional) list of values to replace the default values returned by the function \code{densitycontrol}, as it is the argument \code{mcmc}.
 Through \code{prior.h} and \code{prior.d} arguments we specify the hyperparameters in the nondiseased and diseased classes, respectively.
 Again, both arguments are (optional) lists of values to replace the default values returned by the function \code{priorcontrol.dpm}.
-Different hyperparameters' default values are setted depending on whether test outcomes are standardised or not.
+We shall remember that different hyperparameters' default values are set depending on whether test outcomes are standardised or not.
 Finally, arguments \code{parallel}, \code{ncpus} and \code{cl} allow to perform parallel computations (based on the R-package \pkg{parallel}).
-In particular, through \code{parallel} the user specifies the type of parallel operation: either \code{"no"} (default), \code{"multicore"} (not available on Windows Operating Systems) or \code{"snow"}.
+In particular, through \code{parallel} the user specifies the type of parallel operation: either \code{"no"} (default), \code{"multicore"} (not available on Microsoft Windows operating systems) or \code{"snow"}.
 Argument \code{ncpus} is used to indicate the number of processes to be used in parallel operation (when \code{parallel = "multicore"} or \code{parallel = "snow"}), and \code{cl} is an optional parallel or snow cluster to be used when \code{parallel = "snow"}.
 If \code{cl} is not supplied (as in our example), a cluster on the local machine is created for the duration of the call.